1jour1vin

 Pinot Noir

-Clay-limestone soils with silt (Portlandian) and a limestone subsoil, a south-facing plot
+Clay-limestone soils with silt (Portlandian) and a limestone subsoil, on a south-facing plot

 Viticulture

-Sustainable practices, including grass-covered plots and inter-row tillage (plowing), to preserve the terroir and the environment
+Sustainable practices, including grass-covered plots and inter-row tillage (plowing), to respect the terroir and the environment

 Grape Harvest